microsoft/arcade-machine/readme.md

 ##### (arc-submit)="onSubmit(IArcEvent)"

-`arc-submit` is a shortcut to create a handler via `arc-capture` that fires when a "submit" event is fired.
+`arc-submit` is a shortcut to create a handler via `arc-capture-outgoing` that fires when a "submit" event is fired.

 ##### (arc-back)="onBack(IArcEvent)"

-`arc-back` is a shortcut to create a handler via `arc-capture` that fires when a "back" event is fired.
+`arc-back` is a shortcut to create a handler via `arc-capture-outgoing` that fires when a "back" event is fired.

 ##### [arc-[left|right|up|down]]="Element"

 Allows you to explicitly tell the directive which element to focus when off the element in the provided direction.
-Again, this is a shortcut to a `arc-capture` handler which sets the `next` element if it matches the target direction.
+Again, this is a shortcut to a `arc-capture-outgoing` handler which sets the `next` element if it matches the target direction.

 ### Classes